ron12013/Directed-and-Self-started-Projects/README.md

 # Exercise 1: Getting familiar with Tensorlfow
 The first Exercise was going through tensorflow and getting myself familiar with it.
-I followed the official tensorflow page where there were multiple exercises for beginners which would get them amiliar with concepts like, placeholders, tensorflow session and so on. https://www.tensorflow.org/get_started/
+I followed the official tensorflow page where there were multiple exercises for beginners which would get them familiar with concepts like, placeholders, tensorflow session and so on.

+https://www.tensorflow.org/get_started/

 # 1 a - Logistic Regression with MNIST handwritten digits images